michellenpm3108/Loops-Board/README.md

 VOCABULARY
-Assign: assign a value to variable
+Assign: assign a value to variable |
-Declare: declare a variable
+Declare: declare a variable |
-Invoque: invoque a function
+Invoque: invoque a function |
-Loop: loop over an array
+Loop: loop over an array |
+Call: use () to call the method toLowerCase |